-It is important our government and post-secondary institutions are also aligned on how we work together to encourage stronger outcomes for meeting Manitoba's labour supply demands.
+It is important our government and postsecondary institutions are also aligned on how we work together to encourage stronger outcomes for meeting Manitobans' labour supply demands.
 To that end, we will re-engage with the institutions to discuss how the proposed funding formula can encourage the desired outcomes.

 Immigration helps drive our economy.

-Manitoba is proud of our provincial nominee program.
-We believe it is the strongest program of its kind in Canada, having brought thousands of talented, hard workers and their families to live here and participate in our economy and communities.
+Manitoba is proud of our Provincial Nominee Program.
+We believe it is the strongest program of its kind in Canada, having brought thousands of talented hard workers and their families to live here and participate in our economy and communities.

-We will collaborate with the federal government to grow our immigration and provincial nominee programs, to maximize the number of people coming into our province every year, to fulfill our obligation of producing a welcoming new home for refugees and to enhance recognition of foreign credentials to match professionals with meaningful work.
+We will collaborate with the federal government to grow our immigration and Provincial Nominee Program, to maximize the number of people coming into our province every year, to fulfill our obligation of producing a welcoming new home for refugees and to enhance recognition of foreign credentials to match professionals with meaningful work.